Skip to Content

 • Include payrolls by State, Code and include at least 3 years' prior data, which affords the underwriter a sense of changes, if any.

-• Safety Procedures and Training
+• Safety procedures and training

-• Vapor Control
+• Vapor control

-Commercial Liability:
+Commercial Liability

 • Three years' prior sales history

-• Details as respects their Product Recall program.
+• Provide details as respects their product recall program.

-Commercial Automobile:
+Commercial Automobile

-• Delivery or use radius.
+• Include delivery or use radius.

-• Training requirements.
+• Include training requirements.

-Loss Information—This case was a bit unusual due to the fact that on workers compensation, only two claims remained open over the past 5 years, but medical was separated from compensable, with descriptions of all "large" claims, as well as those that remain open.
+This case was a bit unusual due to the fact that on workers compensation, only two claims remained open over the past 5 years, but medical was separated from compensable, with descriptions of all "large" claims, as well as those that remain open.
 The remainder of the risk had nothing but a few minor incidences.

 If there is significant claims activity, just don't utilize loss runs.
 Remember, they only provide a snapshot of loss at a particular moment; they do not include trend and development, and you need to be prepared to discuss real loss pictures.
 There are a number of software programs that can be purchased for little cost which provide trend and development factors.
 If you utilize these, it leaves very little room for discussion with underwriters over whose loss pic is right.

-Suit Status (if applicable)—These are suits where the loss potential must be estimated.
+These are suits where the loss potential must be estimated.

 The liability segment will be based on sales, square footage, etc., and the manual will provide details if rated or S Codes are used.
 Work it out depending on premium to contain losses.
 For automobile, rate it up, and work out premium to contain losses.